NG Life: Characters

 The reincarnation of a noblewoman named Aglaia Felix (アグライヤ フェリクス, Aguraiya Ferikusu), Shuna was reborn into a wealthy family and retains memories of Pompeii.
 She loses them at seventeen when she wishes to move on from her past.
 Shuna is a kind-hearted young woman willing to help anyone in need.
 When she was two years old, she called her newborn sister Serena due to their physical resemblance; her parents, misheard and named the child Reina.
 At the age of 10, Shuna meets Souichi Mikage, who also retains his memories of Pompeii, where he served as her bodyguard henceforth.
 Shuna initially hates Souichi due to his past betrayal, but her feelings for him grow over time and she falls in love with him.

 Reina is Shuna's younger sister who closely resembles Serena and dresses in gothic Lolita-style clothing.
 She grew up hearing stories of Pompeii and developed a crush on Souichi.
 After Reina has her confession rejected by Souichi, she runs away and happens upon Keidai and the others.
 She discovers that he also has memories of Pompeii and brings them to Shuna hoping it would bring back her memories.
 She is in the same class as Yuuma where their similarities make them seem like twins.
 Reina and Yuuma grow close as friends and begin to speak to each other about their problems.
 They connect over their predicament of having romantic feelings for those who only see them as a younger sibling.
 Reina is later revealed to be the reincarnation of a girl named Tina (ティナ), a friend of Serena.
-Her appearance of resembling Serena is explained as Tina's wish to experience the same love Serena has with Sirix.
+Her appearance resembling Serena is explained as Tina's wish to experience the same love Serena has with Sirix.

 Souichi is the reincarnation of a mercenary named Delos (ディロス, Dirosu), who served as a bodyguard to Lady Aglaia in Pompeii but later betrayed her.
 He retains all of his memories of his life in Pompeii and encounters Reina and Shuna when he is fifteen.
 After discovering that Shuna still has her memories of being Lady Aglaia, he begins working to regain her trust.
 Souichi blames himself for her memory's disappearance, claiming that her hatred towards him is the cause.
 Later in the series, it is revealed that Delos fell in love with Lady Aglaia even though he was mercenary hired by the House of Britius to betray her.
 After framing Aglaia for murder, Delos sought revenge against the House of Britius and murdered every member of the family.